-The biggest problem damn near every man has in his marriage is sex.
+The biggest problem almost every man has in his marriage is sex.

 You’re not the only one, I can assure you.
 I’m sure your friends complain about it from time to time as well.